Engee documentation

 state_size

-Returns the state dimensionality
+Returns the dimension of the state

 state_ndims

-Returns the number of state dimensions
+Returns the number of dimensions of the state

 state_len

-Returns the length (rows * cols) of the state
+Returns the length (rows * cols) states

 state_iscomplex